badewanne89/moveez/README.md

 * `npm run cy:open` to open cypress.io to manage acceptance tests

 # Stack
-An Express.js app based on Node.js with MongoDB (mlab) - in short MEN.
+This app consists of multiple microservices, all based on [Express](https://expressjs.com/).
+They can be found in the `services` directory.

 ## Jenkins
 We use Jenkins as our CI server with a Docker outside of Docker (DooD) approach, where Jenkins runs inside a container and uses the docker hosts docker daemon.